Rawalpindi Ring Road

-The Rawalpindi Ring Road is a ring road in Pakistan between the cities of Rawalpindi and Islamabad.
-Work on the highway started in March 2022, it is currently under construction, upon completion the highway will have six lanes.
+The Rawalpindi Ring Road is an under construction ring road in Pakistan between the cities of Rawalpindi and Islamabad.
+The foundation stone for the road was laid in March 2022, however, delays due to changes in political setup, land acquisition issues, and redesigns, resulted in construction work beginning in September 2023.
+Upon completion, the highway is expected to have six lanes.
 The ring road will start from Channi Sher Alam bridge near Rawat and end near Thalian interchange close to the Lahore-Islamabad Motorway.
 The project was originally proposed in 1991, under the government of Nawaz Sharif, however due to political turmoil the project never materialized.
 During Shahbaz Sharif's visit to China in 2010 as Chief Minister of Punjab, the project was discussed between Pakistani and Chinese authorities to secure funding.
 In 2017, the project was again briefed to the Asian Development Bank to secure funding for the project.